 1. Cycle the AC input power to the unit off then on.
 2. With the external DVM set for AC, monitor the voltage at the power source output.
 3. Ensure that there is no load connected to the output of the power source.
-4. Enter the calibration password with the SCPI command, CAL:PASS "5000".
-5. Send the following SCPI command to select Phase-A: INST:SEL A 6.
-Send following SCPI commands to the power source; the ALC could be either on or off (400 VAC range selected): VOLT:RANGE 400 MODE AC FREQ 400 VOLT 0 OUTP 1 7.
-Perform the AC zero alignment using the SCPI command, CAL:VOLT:LRAN:ZERO <numeric value>.
+4. Send following SCPI commands to the power source; the ALC could be either on or off (400 VAC range selected): VOLT:RANGE 400 MODE AC FREQ 400 VOLT 0 OUTP 1 5.
+Enter the calibration password with the SCPI command, CAL:PASS "5000".
+6. Perform the AC zero alignment using the SCPI command, CAL:VOLT:LRAN:ZERO <numeric value>.
 The numeric value is in the range of 0 to 255; the default value is 127.
-Align for the lowest AC output voltage reading of the selected phase, but at least < 200 mV.
+Align for the lowest AC output voltage reading, but at least < 200 mV.
 Ensure that the DVM is at a high enough range (e.g. 10 or 20 VAC) so that errors are not introduced from output ripple/noise components.
-8. Send the SCPI command, INST:SEL B, and repeat Step-6 and Step-7 to align Phase-B. 9.
-Send the SCPI command, INST:SEL C, and repeat Step-6 and Step-7 to align Phase-C.